-The Housing Office of the Service of Academic Affairs and Student Welfare manages the Student Halls of the University, as well as a number of student-apartments in the private sector.
+The Housing Office of the Service of Academic Affairs and Student Welfare manages the Student Halls of the University.

 The Student Halls are located on the new campus, in the Athalassa area.
 There are at present 208 single study / bedrooms with common kitchen and / or bathroom facilities.
 Within the Student Halls complex there are also a Social Activity Centre, Post-Office, Laundry Room and Resident's Information Centre.

 To apply for a room, students must complete the housing application form, which is available at the Housing Office.